 The purpose of the METS descriptive data section is to embed or refer to files containing descriptive metadata.

-The Common Specification as such does not make any assumptions on the use of specific descriptive metadata schemas.
-As such, implementers are welcome to use descriptive metadata following any standards inside a Common Specification package.
+The CS IP as such does not make any assumptions on the use of specific descriptive metadata schemas.
+As such, implementers are welcome to use descriptive metadata following any standards inside a CS IP package.

 Specific elements for which the exact use is fixed within this specification are highlighted in the following table.